rem-verse/sprig/README.md

 # Sprig #

 ***note: this current project is far far far from done, and is one of many spare time projects.
-I wouldn't expect a ton of movement or usefullness out of this repository yet.***
+It is mostly only useful for those interacting with cat-dev's at this point.***

-A re-implementation effort of Wii-U Development tools, without the fuss.
-This recreation effort was lead after all the work to setup a working Cafe SDK environment in the current day (mirroring old versions of cygwin locally (which we also started hosting for others), specific windows 7 machines, and a collection of not generally available tools).
-We want everyone to be able to use the Wii-U SDK, on any OS.
-Not to mention we want to document, and how these Development Environments exist.
+A re-implementation of Wii-U Development tools, without the fuss.
+This attempts to recreate the real SDK that can run on any OS (without needing to setup cygwin, or needing a windows machine), as well as 'better' versions of the tool that comply to more modern CLI/App Standards.
+As part of sprig I do also run cygwin mirrors, and provide support for setting up the official sdk.
+But hopefully this project can fully eclipse the need for the official Cafe SDK.

 ***As a side note: if you're interested in testing something on a cat-dev for something related to preservation, and don't have one.
 PLEASE reach out, I'd